| October

 where I want it, I use both split shot of various sizes, and wrap on strips

-make excellent strips of wrap-on.
+excellent strips of wrap-on.
 But use only the lead projectile.
-The
+The casing

 bobbers are excellent to keep an insect off the bottom.

-natural live insects are good in lakes, ponds and other waters.
-The idea
+but natural live insects are good in lakes, ponds and other waters.
+The

-(Indianapolis) eatery when I (by approximation) eavesdropped a pair of
+downtown (Indianapolis) eatery when I (by approximation) eavesdropped a

-well-dressed gents.
-I couldn’t keep from hearing this one fellow telling
+pair of well-dressed gents.
+I couldn’t keep from hearing this one fellow

-his lunch partner about floating a grasshopper back under a willow tree
+telling his lunch partner about floating a grasshopper back under a willow

-the story showed up in a municipal court a few days later representing
+telling the story showed up in a municipal court a few days later

-a client (it seems he was an attorney), and he got quite a charge about
+representing a client (it seems he was an attorney), and he got quite a

-reeling both me and the bass in again.
-His story, without his name, had
+charge about reeling both me and the bass in again.
+His story, without his

-already appeared in my newspaper column.
-I have always thought it made
+name, had already appeared in my newspaper column.
+I have always thought it

-activities--hunting, fishing, and just plane nature--that have been published
+outdoor activities--hunting, fishing, and just plane nature--that have been

 pages of this site.